 Pathway of cholesterol biosynthesis.
 Synthesis of cholesterol begins with the transport of acetyl-CoA from within the mitochondria to the cytosol.
 The rate limiting step in cholesterol synthesis occurs at the 3-hydroxy-3-methylglutaryl-CoA (HMG-CoA) reducatase, HMGR, catalyzed step.
 The phosphorylation reactions are required to solubilize the isoprenoid intermediates in the pathway.
 Intermediates in the pathway are used for the synthesis of prenylated proteins, dolichol, coenzyme Q and the side chain of heme a.
 The abbreviation "PP" (e.g. isopentenyl-PP) stands for pyrophosphate.
 ACAT2: acetyl-CoA acetyltransferase 2.
 HMGCS1: HMG-CoA synthase 1 (cytosolic).
 HMGCR: HMG-CoA reductase.
 MVK: mevalonate kinase.
 PMVK: phosphomevalonate kinase.
 MVD: diphosphomevalonate decarboxylase.
 IDI1/IDI2: isopentenyl-diphosphate delta isomerase 1 and 2.
 FDPS: farnesyl diphosphate synthase.
 GGPS1: geranylgeranyl diphosphate synthase 1.
 FDFT1: farnesyl-diphosphate farnesyltransferase 1 (more commonly called squalene synthase).
 SQLE: squalene epoxidase (also called squalene monooxygenase).
 LSS: lanosterol synthase (2,3-oxidosqualene-lanosterol cyclase).
 DHCR7: 7-dehydrocholesterol reductase.

 Acetyl-CoA units are converted to mevalonate by a series of reactions that begins with the formation of HMG-CoA.
 Unlike the HMG-CoA formed during ketone body synthesis in the mitochondria, this form is synthesized in the cytoplasm.
 However, the pathway and the necessary enzymes are similar to those in the mitochondria.
 Two moles of acetyl-CoA are condensed in a reversal of the thiolase reaction, forming acetoacetyl-CoA.
 The cytoplasmic thiolase enzyme involved in cholesterol biosynthesis is acetoacetyl-CoA thiolase (acetyl-CoA acetyltransferase 2) encoded by the ACAT2 gene.
 Although the bulk of acetoacetyl-CoA is derived via this process, it is possible for some acetoacetate, generated during ketogenesis, to diffuse out of the mitochondria and be converted to acetoacetyl-CoA in the cytosol via the action of acetoacetyl-CoA synthetase (AACS).
 Acetoacetyl-CoA and a third mole of acetyl-CoA are converted to HMG-CoA by the action of the cytosolic version of HMG-CoA synthase encoded by the HMGCS1 gene.
-The HMGCS1 gene is located on chromosome 5p14–p13 and is composed of 12 exons that generate two alternatively spliced mRNAs, both of which encode the same 520 amino acid protein.
+The HMGCS1 gene is located on chromosome 5p12 and is composed of 12 exons that generate two alternatively spliced mRNAs that encode two different isoforms: isoform 1 (520 amino acids) and isoform 2 (478 amino acids).

 Mevalonate is then activated by two successive phosphorylations (catalyzed by mevalonate kinase, and phosphomevalonate kinase) yielding, sequentially, mevalonate 5-phosphate and then mevalonate 5-diphosphate (the latter compound is also called 5-pyrophosphomevalonate or mevalonate 5-pyrophosphate).
 In humans, mevalonate kinase is a peroxisome localized enzyme encoded by the MVK gene.
 The MVK gene is located on chromosome 12q24 and is composed of 12 exons that generate three alternatively spliced mRNAs.
 Phosphomevalonate kinase is also a peroxisomal enzyme and it is derived from the PMVK gene.
 The PMVK gene is located on chromosome 1q22 and is composed of 6 exons that encode a 192 amino acid protein.

 Following the formation of mevalonate 5-diphosphate, an ATP-dependent decarboxylation yields isopentenylpyrophosphate (IPP) which is an activated isoprenoid molecule.
 The synthesis of IPP is catalyzed by diphosphomevalonate decarboxylase (also called mevalonate-5-pyrophosphate decarboxylase) derived from the MVD gene.
-The MVD gene is located on chromosome 16q24.3 and is composed of 14 exons that encode a 400 amino acid protein.
+The MVD gene is located on chromosome 16q24.3 and is composed of 13 exons that encode a 400 amino acid protein.
 Isopentenyl pyrophosphate is in equilibrium with its isomer, dimethylallyl pyrophosphate (DMPP) via the action of isopentenyl-diphosphate delta isomerase (also called isopentenylpyrophosphate isomerase).
 Humans express two isopentenyl-diphosphate delta isomerase genes, IDI1 and IDI2.
-The IDI1 gene is located on chromosome 10p15.3 and is composed of 7 exons that encode a 284 amino acid protein that is localized to the peroxisomes.
+The IDI1 gene is located on chromosome 10p15.3 and is composed of 7 exons that generate four alternatively spliced mRNAs that collectively encode three protein isoforms that are localized to the peroxisomes.
 The IDI2 gene is located on the same chromosomal region as the IDI1 gene but is composed of only 5 exons and encodes a 227 amino acid protein.

 One molecule of IPP condenses with one molecule of DMPP to generate geranyl pyrophosphate, GPP.
 GPP further condenses with another IPP molecule to yield farnesyl pyrophosphate, FPP.
 Synthesis of both GPP and FPP is catalyzed by the enzyme, farnesyl diphosphate synthase.
 Farnesyl diphosphate synthase is derived from the FDPS gene which is located on chromosome1q22 and is composed of 11 exons that generate five alternatively spliced mRNAs that, together, encode three different isoforms of the enzyme.